The Basics of Electric Service

 Frequently Asked Questions

-Will My Electric Service Be Less Reliable If I Choose A Supplier To Supply My Electricity?
+Will My Electric Service Be Less Reliable If I Participate In Maryland's Electric Choice Program?

-No. Your participation in the program will not affect the reliability of your electric service.
+No. Your participation in the Maryland Electric Choice program will not affect the reliability of your electric service.

-Penelec will continue to be responsible for delivering power over our wires to all customers in our service area, regardless of which Energy Service Company they have chosen.
-This delivery service will continue to be subject to regulation by the New York Public Service Commission.
+Potomac Edison will continue to be responsible for delivering power over their wires to all customers in their service areas, regardless of which electric generation supplier customers have chosen.
+This service will continue to be subject to regulation by the Maryland Public Service Commission (MsPSC).